horiam/codebuild-emulator/README.md

 Under the hood codebuild-emulator is:
 1. Fetching the CB project from AWS
-2. Assuming the service role of the CB project
+2. Assuming the service IAM role of the CB project
 3. Pulling the CB docker image
 4. Starting the docker container from this image
 5. Runing a process in this container that will run all buildspec phases